Remembering Rebecca

 When her mum and sister moved up north in the mid 90s, Bec stayed in her native Oxford but missed her family terribly.
 So she adopted a second family – my family!
 We were delighted to have her!
 She took on the important role of oh-my-godmother to both my children, but developed a profoundly special relationship with Rupert from the moment he was born.
 They were never happier than when grubbing around on the riverbank together, pulling out fish, identifying birds from their song, learning how to read the river, just happy being together.

-She was very intelligent but always regretted not going to university.
+She was very intelligent and regretted not having a chance of going to university.
 This hampered her professional self-esteem and she was never able to find a truly satisfying or rewarding job.
 Instead she threw herself into the University of Life: her general knowledge was jaw-dropping and she possessed a small but well-thumbed library.
-She was particularly interested in neolithic and bronze age history – an obsession we shared – and wrote extensively about prehistoric monuments..
-She was a popular member of this and other on line communities and made many friends this way.
+She was particularly interested in neolithic and bronze age history – an obsession we shared – and wrote extensively about prehistoric monuments online.
+She was a popular member of forums and online communities and made many friends this way.

 She loved to cook, drink real ale and experiment with single malts.